eusebiu/ReplayVR-Demo/README.md

 To view the recording go to Window -> ReplayVR -> Scenario recordings and select the scenario and object you recoreded.
 The window will output all actions and the corresponding indexes.

+## Troubleshoting
+Set ReplayVR.dll available for all platforms and ReplayVR.Editor.dll only for Editor platform.

 ## Video
 [![ReplayVR Is AWESOME](https://img.youtube.com/vi/8i3rRpSFl-4/0.jpg)](https://www.youtube.com/watch?v=8i3rRpSFl-4 "ReplayVR Is AWESOME")